stephaun132001/info2180-lab5/README.md

-# info2180-lab5
+# INFO2180 Lab 5

-This is Lab 5 for Stephaun Jarrett on PHP and MySQL
+This is Lab 5 for <Your Name> on PHP and MySQL